Should I Apologize For $2,000,000?

 Sorry about that.
 Again, that’s a modern sorry, not the old-school apologia.

 There is no guarantee that I’ll lose my job.
-Still, when an unnamed administrator (there are only two with such privileges) says that what I said was disgusting and that I would be terminated from staff and faculty, and this is all told on the same day I was suspended for unknown reasons, the case for being optimistic about my job retention is weak.
+Still, when an unnamed administrator (there are only two with such privileges) said to staff and faculty that what I said was disgusting and that I would be terminated, and this is all told on the same day I was suspended for unknown reasons, the case for being optimistic about my job retention is weak.

 Would I apologize for two million dollars?